 What should I do if a condom breaks?

 Women concerned about pregnancy can use over-the-counter emergency contraception, sometimes referred to as Plan B® or the morning-after pill.
 Your healthcare provider can prescribe an even stronger pill or insert a copper intrauterine device (IUD) to stop conception.

 When used within 72 hours of intercourse, emergency contraception is up to 89% effective at preventing pregnancy.
 You should also talk to your provider about STD and HIV testing.

 People have used condoms in some form since the ancient world.
 The Ancient Egyptians were the first to use them to protect themselves against bilharzia, a parasitic worm.
 Ancient Romans used animal bladders as condoms to protect women from venereal diseases.

 Charles Goodyear, scientist and creator of vulcanized rubber, is credited with the invention of the modern condom in 1855.

 A note from Cleveland Clinic

 If you’re sexually active, using a condom correctly and consistently is the only way to ensure you don’t get or transmit an STD.
 Condoms can also prevent pregnancy when used correctly and consistently.
 Unfortunately, condoms aren’t foolproof.
 They can rip, tear, leak or slip off.
 If this happens, talk to your healthcare provider about emergency contraception options and STD testing.
 Condoms come in many different types, styles, textures and sizes.
-You and your partner may need to try different ones before finding the condoms that work best for you both.
+You and your partner may need to try different ones before finding the best condoms for you both.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy